microsoftgraph/microsoft-graph-docs/api-reference/v1.0/api/plannerplan_get.md

 # Get plannerPlan

-Retrieve the properties and relationships of **plannerplan** object.
+Retrieve the properties and relationships of **plannerPlan** object.
 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](../../../concepts/permissions_reference.md).